TophatSynth/medic_backup/Lecture Notes/Week 9/Back bones, joints and muscles.md

 			- Larger body
 			- Superior articular facets are flat and face postero-laterally in the arc of a circle -> allows rotation
 			- Articulates with ribs - costal demi-facets (on vertebral body) and transverse costal facets (on transverse process)
-				- Upper and lower costal demi-facets - allows the vertebrae to articulate with 2 ribs each
+				- Upper demi-facets and transverse costal facets - articulate with the head and tubercle of the vertebra's corresponding rib respectively
+				- Lower demi-facet - articulates with the head of the rib below it
 			- Long spinous process pointing inferiorly - overlaps 2 vertebrae
 		- Lumbar
 			- ![[Pasted image 20251111103138.png|250]]